Iceland Walking & Hiking Holidays

 |SPECIAL OFFER: Fly to Iceland for only £99 this summer

-Book before 31 May 2016 and benefit from £99 return airfares on our exclusive charter flight when you spend £500 or more on your holiday (ground arrangements).
+Book for summer 2016 and benefit from £99 return airfares on our exclusive charter flight when you spend £500 or more on your holiday (ground arrangements).

 Regardless of your fitness level, you will find a memorable walk to suit.
 Choose from multi-day guided treks staying under canvas or combine many scenic walking trails throughout the country with self-drive touring.